AnshMittal1811/TensorflowCourse/README.md

 1. Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning (Completed)

-2. Convolutional Neural Network in TensorFlow (To be done)
+2. Convolutional Neural Network in TensorFlow

 3. NLP in TensorFlow (To be done)